Trump’s Policies Have Killed 17,734 American Solar Jobs In Two Years

-The Solar Foundation‘s National Solar Jobs Census released its annual report for 2018, unearthing the extent of the damage President Donald Trump’s tariffs on Solar energy have caused.
+The Solar Foundation‘s National Solar Jobs Census released its annual report for 2018, unearthing the extent of the damage President Donald Trump’s tariffs on solar energy have caused.

-The report defines “Solar worker” as those who spend over 50 percent of their time on work related to the Solar energy industry.
-Under this definition, the census found that the U.S. Solar industry counts with 242,343 solar workers, a 17,734 decline from two years ago, when Donald Trump was elected.
+The report defines “solar worker” as those who spend over 50 percent of their time on work related to the solar energy industry.
+Under this definition, the census found that the U.S. solar industry employs 242,343 solar workers, a 17,734-worker decline from two years ago, when Donald Trump first took office.

-Solar employment was on a steady rise since the Solar Jobs Census‘ first report in 2010, with 166,575 new solar jobs created throughout the Obama presidency.
+Before Trump too office, solar employment was steadily rising since the Solar Jobs Census‘ first report in 2010, with 166,575 new solar jobs created throughout the Obama presidency.

-In 2018, President Trump imposed tariffs on low-cost solar crystalline-silicon solar products imported from China, at the request of two American solar manufacturers, SolarWorld, and Suniva who couldn’t compete with the Chinese imports.
+In 2018, President Trump imposed tariffs on low-cost crystalline-silicon solar products imported from China, at the request of two American solar manufacturers, SolarWorld, and Suniva who couldn’t compete with the Chinese imports.

-The move failed to save both companies GreenTechMedia reports, with Suniva filing for bankruptcy and SolarWorld being bought by a competitor soon after.
+The move failed to save both companies, GreenTechMedia reports, with Suniva filing for bankruptcy and SolarWorld being bought by a competitor soon after.

-It’s not all grim for this high paying industry, however, some states have actually seen a rise in solar employment, per Inside Climate News.
+It’s not all grim for this high-paying industry, however.
+Some states have actually seen a rise in solar employment, per Inside Climate News.

 NEW: The U.S. solar industry employed just over 242,000 in 2018, a 3% decline compared to 2017.
 But #solar jobs increased in 29 states like Florida, Illinois, Texas, & New York.
 Read more in the National Solar Jobs Census 2018: https://t.co/Fa9ExDCPAu pic.twitter.com/pizozXd6LQ